Eve Online: Demographics

 N.B.: Demographic data for this game has not been collected uniformly or regularly.

 In March 2006, CCP made a deal with Optic Communications to start working on bringing Eve Online to the Chinese gaming audience.
 Closed alpha testing was held on a small cluster for some time, with about 3,000 players chosen from an initial pool of 50,000.
 The Chinese open beta test began on June 13, 2006, and proved to be very popular, gaining numbers comparable to Eve Onlines main server cluster.
 In order to avoid the shock of quickly adding thousands of new players to the current server (Tranquility), CCP Games decided to launch Eve in China on its own server (Serenity).
 In 2011, CCP allowed its licensing agreement with CDC Games, which had acquired Optic in July 2007, to expire.
 CCP created a new partnership with TianCity to relaunch Serenity on December 11, 2012.

-The code base between Serenity (serving China) and Tranquility (serving the rest of the world) is synchronised, so that feature development is distributed to both server clusters, although the game worlds are not connected.
+The code base between Serenity (serving China) and Tranquility (serving the rest of the world) is synchronized, so that feature development is distributed to both server clusters, although the game worlds are not connected.
 Eve Online fully supports Unicode and has a back-end system to enable localization of each and every aspect of the game's content and UI.

 In October 2006, the average age of an Eve Online player was 27, and 95% of players were male.
 The average weekly playtime was 17 hours, or just under 2.5 hours per day.
 By May 6, 2009, Eve Online claimed to have more than 300,000 active subscriptions and 45,000 active trial accounts.
 The total active subscription count at end of 2010 was 357,000 accounts.

 On July 7, 2011, CCP announced that it planned to partner with Nexon Co.
 Ltd. to bring a "fully localized game client and product services for CCP's award winning...
 EVE Online" to Japan in the fall.
 Localized services for Japanese players would enable them to access the game in their native language through the Tranquility server, which currently hosts over 350,000 subscribers from around the world in three languages: English, German and Russian.

 On May 5, 2013, Eve Online claimed a new record for the maximum number of simultaneous pilots online with 65,303 concurrent accounts logged on to the same server at the same time.
 This record was set on the eve of Eve Onlines 10 year anniversary, and topped the previous record of 63,170 set January 23, 2011.
 Eve Online typically experiences the highest number of users on Sundays and the peak player records have almost exclusively been broken on Sundays.